rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 2. define some functions
 3. and a `if __name__ == '__main__':` block at the end
     + this *if* block is where our tests go
+    + import any modules you need specifically for testing
+        + E.g. import getpass

 --